MariaPaulaAndrade/MariaPaulaAndrade/README.md

-# Hi, I’m Maria Paula! 👋
+# Hi, I'm Maria Paula! 👋
-## 👩🏻‍💻 About me
+## About me
-- 🔍 I’m interested in Applied Econometrics, Causal Inference and Data Science.
-- 🛠️ I’m currently enhancing my proficiency in Python and SQL through self-paced online courses and data science projects.
+I hold a bachelor's degree in Economics and am currently pursuing a Master's in the same field at the Federal University of Pernambuco.
+I am passionate about data science and causal inference.

+Currently, I'm sharpening my analytical skills by taking online courses and building up projects that involve data collection, analysis, and machine learning using Python and SQL.

+During my undergraduate studies, I served as a teaching assistant for Linear Algebra, Macroeconomics as well as Topics on Calculus 1, 2, and 4.
+Since 2022, I've been studying and applying advanced statistical modeling techniques, focusing on causal inference and machine learning with Python.

-- 🎯 I aim to blend my academic mindset, data and advanced statistical techniques to generate insights that guide decision-making and solve real-world problems with impact on society.
+My professional goal is to merge my academic curiosity and analytical mindset with advanced statistical modeling techniques to generate insights that can guide decision-making and tackle complex real-world problems.

-- 📚 My academic research interests include Discrimination, Law and Criminal Justice, Public Policy Evaluation.
-- ⚡ Fun fact: I love dogs and HIIT workouts.
+Feel free to reach me out!

 ## Skills
 - **Programming Languages** - Python, R, STATA.
-- **Database languages** - SQL, PostgreSQL.
+- **Database Languages** - SQL, PostgreSQL.
-- **Data visualization tools** - Matplotlib, Seaborn (Python libraries).
+- **Data Visualization Tools** - Matplotlib, Seaborn (Python libraries).
 - **Code Versioning Tools** - Git, GitHub.
-- **Statistical Modeling**
 - **Machine Learning Modeling:** Classification, Regression, Clustering, Optimization algoritms.
-   - **Causal Inference Methods:** Experimental (A/B test), Quasi-Experimental (Difference-in-Differences, Regression Discontinuity Design, Instrumental Variables, Statistical Matching).
+- **Causal Inference Methods:** A/B test, Difference-in-Differences, Regression Discontinuity Design, Instrumental Variables, Statistical Matching.

-## Education
+## Data Science Projects
-- **Master's student in Economics,** Federal University of Pernambuco, Brazil, 2022 - present.
-- **Bachelors in Economics,** Federal University of Pernambuco, Brazil, 2015 - 2019.

-## ✨ Academic highlights
-**Teaching**
-  - T.A. - UFPE - EC231 - Macroeconomics I - 2017 (Undergraduate level).
-  - T.A. - UFPE - EC446 - Linear Algebra - 2017 (Undergraduate level).
-  - T.A. - UFPE - EC445 - Topics on Calculus 1, 2 and 4 - 2016 (Undergraduate level).

-**Honors, Awards and Fellowships**
-  - XXVI Brazil Economics Prize from the Brazilian Federal Economic Council (COFECON) in 2021.
-3rd place in the Best Technical and Scientific Article category.
-  - XIV Pernambuco Dirceu Pessoa Economics Prize by the Regional Economic Council of Pernambuco (CORECON) in 2020.
-2nd place for the best undergraduate thesis.
-  - Acknowledged for outstanding undergraduate academic performance.
-Final grade point average of 9.32 out of 10.
-  - Undergraduate Research Fellowship (PET- Economia - UFPE) from the Brazilian Government (CAPES), 2017-2019.
+I have a degree in Economics and am currently a master's student in Economics at the Federal University of Pernambuco.
+I'm passionate about data science and causal inference.
+Currently, I am improving my skills in Python and SQL through free courses and data collection, data analysis and machine learning projects.

 ## Certificates
 - **DIME Analytics, The World Bank Group:** Reproducible Research Fundamentals Course.